ahalbert/ted/README.md

 Prints `variable`.
 If a variable is not specified, uses `$_` which can be the current line or capture.

+`println [variable]`

+Prints `variable` with a newline.
+If a variable is not specified, uses `$_` which can be the current line or capture.

 #### Capture

 `[start|stop] capture [variable]`

 Starts/Stops capturing to `variable`.
 When capturing is started, input lines are redirected to .
 If variable is not specified, defaults to `$_`.
 If `start|stop` is not given, only captures the current line.

+#### Move head

+`rewind|fastforward /regex/`

+Moves the head backwards/forward to the first line matching `regex`.
+Stops if it hits the beginning, or halts if it hits the end of file.

 ### Predefined Variables